Alek-S/burger/README.md

-# Eat The McDowell Burger!
+# Eat The McDowell's Burger!

 #### Technology Used
 * Node.js